aryan-code001/Web-Scrap-Task/README.md

 datetime.date: Used to get the current date.

 pandas: Used to structure the extracted data into a DataFrame and handle CSV file operations.
 Chosen for its powerful data manipulation, tabular data representation, and ease of integrating with CSV and other data formats.

+Only Problem I faced to get requied materials, they were not separable element wise as it was very difficult to get them under a dataframe of same id.